 With continuing debate within international politics, South Africa is on a downhill slide.
 From apartheid to democracy?
 Much has changed.
 The legacy of Nelson Mandela has been totally shredded, by his own people.
 To understand any country one needs to know its history and culture.
-My great uncle Bertram Mitford wrote “When two great bulls stand looking at each other over one fence, are they friends for long?”
-Bertram Mitford, a contemporary of Rider Haggard (and his dramatic and grandiose presentation of Southern Africa, much favored by the British establishment with his romantic portrayal of Southern Africa, as opposed to Bertram's more robust and realistic viewpoint), wrote 44 bestselling novels covering the realities of the culture, people, politics and tribal history of South Africa from 1881 to 1913.
-Hugh was born and grew up in South Africa, Hugh presents a unique insight to the books and history of what his great uncle understood and wrote about South Africa today.
+Hugh's great uncle Bertram Mitford wrote “When two great bulls stand looking at each other over one fence, are they friends for long?”
+Bertram Mitford, a contemporary of Rider Haggard (much favored by the British establishment with his romantic portrayal of Southern Africa, as opposed to Bertram's more robust and realistic viewpoint), wrote 44 bestselling novels covering the facts, cultural realities, people, politics and tribal history of South Africa from 1881 to 1913.
+Hugh was born and grew up in South Africa, and presents a unique and intimate insight to the books and history of what his great uncle understood and wrote about South Africa, then and today.
 Open discussion.